How Court Lighting Affects Your RX Lens Choice

 🔧 Need Help Finding the Right Lens?

-Take the Blinded Wear Pickleball Sunglasses Quiz to get a personalized RX recommendation based on:
+Every player’s vision is unique—and every court has its quirks.
+Take the Blinded Wear Pickleball Sunglasses Quiz to get personalized RX recommendations based on:

-Lighting environment
+- Lighting environment

-Your current RX status
+- Your current RX status

-Frame fit preferences
+- Frame fit preferences

-Budget and lens customization
+- Budget and lens customization

 🛡 Don’t Forget Protection